United Aircraft Corporation: Special purposes

-The Beriev Aircraft Company is a branch of the UAC that specializes in special purposed and amphibious aircraft.
-The Beriev Be-200 "Altair", based on the Beriev A-40 "Albatross", was designed prior to the UAC's creation, and is a multi-purposed amphibious aircraft.
+The Beriev Aircraft Company is a branch of the UAC that specializes in special purposes and amphibious aircraft.
+The Beriev Be-200 "Altair", based on the Beriev A-40 "Albatross", was designed before the UAC's creation and is a multi-purpose amphibious aircraft.
 The Be-200 is marketed as a firefighter, search and rescue aircraft, maritime patrol aircraft, cargo aircraft, and an airliner.
 The Beriev A-100 is an airborne early warning and control aircraft designed to replace the Beriev A-50, also made by Beriev.
 Its maiden flight was on 26 October 2016, with an introduction with the Russian Air Force.
 The A-100 is developed from the Ilyushin Il-476 with avionics and configuration being similar to the A-50U as well as a new active phased array radar made by JSC Vega.